ridvan-cln/camunda-animal-picture-app/README.md

 ```
 docker compose up -d
 ```
-This starts the Spring Boot client and a MongoDB instance to store the pictures.
+This starts the Spring Boot client (port 8080), the Angular Frontend (port 4200) and a MongoDB instance to store the pictures.

 ## Usage
 ### REST API